mangrove-labs/mangrovelabs-concept-paper/README.md

 - BetaNYC (https://beta.nyc/, NYC)

 All of the above do consulting, some additionally offer specific services that are open source but offer consulting fees for project hosting and maintenance.
 They have been a combination of different business models; BetaNYC is a 501(c)3, while DataMade is a for-profit.

+## Organization and Management

+Ernie Hsiung is founder of Mangrove Labs.
+He is a front-end developer and community organizer with interests in actual and virtual communities.

+Originally from the Bay Area and living in Miami for the past four years, Ernie served as a 2015 Code For America fellow working with Miami-Dade County building Civic Engagement and Economic Development technology.
+Along with development work spanning more than 15 years in Silicon Valley, he is a well-known blogger featured in USA Today and Newsweek, the founder of 8Asians.com, an online portal for Asian Americans, and was named a “20 Under 40” business leader by the Miami Herald in 2014.
+He is currently a software developer at Rackspace, based in San Antonio, Texas.

+He is a cofounder and co-captain of Code for Miami, a volunteer “civic hacking brigade” recently one of the recipients of a 2015 Knight Cities Challenge Grant for work with the Miami-Dade Civic User Testing Group (CUTGroup).
+They meet every Monday 7pm at the LAB Miami.